-The AAAS EPI Center and the Great Lakes St. Lawrence Legislative Caucus (GLLC) will be hosting a series of virtual roundtable discussions on per- and polyfluoroalkyl substances (PFAS) and drinking water.
-The two-part series will consist of a background information session to prepare for a second session exploring policy options for addressing this widespread problem that affects drinking water in the Great Lakes region.
-Each session will be 90 minutes and include a panel discussion with experts, a robust Q&A period, and opportunity for discussion.
+The AAAS EPI Center and the Great Lakes St. Lawrence Legislative Caucus (GLLC) hosted a series of virtual roundtable discussions on per- and polyfluoroalkyl substances (PFAS) and drinking water.
+The two-part series was open to legislators and legislative staff and consisted of a background information session to prepare for a second session exploring policy options for addressing this widespread problem that affects drinking water in the Great Lakes region.
+Each session was 90 minutes and included a panel discussion with experts, a robust Q&A period, and opportunity for discussion.

-During the first sessions — “Information Overview” — attendees will learn important background information on PFAS, including a summary of the scientific evidence related to PFAS and drinking water and community case examples.
-The first session will be held on two dates, the content will be identical.
-Attendees should sign up for only one of the dates.
-The concluding session — “Opportunities and Challenges for Addressing PFAS in Drinking Water and Risk Communication”— will build on the informational sessions, providing an opportunity to discuss policy options for addressing PFAS and drinking water and ideas for communicating with constituents and other stakeholders.
+The first session — “Information Overview” — covered important background information on PFAS, including a summary of the scientific evidence related to PFAS and drinking water and community case examples.
+The concluding session — “Opportunities and Challenges for Addressing PFAS in Drinking Water and Risk Communication”— builds on the informational sessions, providing an opportunity to discuss policy options for addressing PFAS and drinking water and ideas for communicating with constituents and other stakeholders.

 Wednesday, December 2, 2020 from 1:00-2:30 pm Eastern Time